 Uber Stock – IPO News & Rumors

 Still, many people are hungry to buy a piece of the company.
-Its top line is continuing to grow, even as it weathers billions in losses to gain market share and enter new markets.
+Its top line is continuing to grow, even as it weathers hundreds of millions in losses to gain market share and enter new markets.

 Below we offer answers/guesses to the most common questions about Uber’s future as a public company:

 When will it have its IPO?

 Sometime in 2019, probably in the second half of the year.
 In November of 2017, Uber Chief Executive Officer Dara Khosrowshahi said the company’s “target” is to go public is 2019, but offered no further details as to when that would happen during the year.